FlowFuse/website/design/git-how-to.md

 ## Background

-Git is a way for a team to create written content, track any changes to that content, and seek approval for any changes to become the published version of that content.
-Git can be used in many ways, our developers use it to write the code which makes FlowForge work but in this document we are focussing on the process to work with documents which are part of our Handbook and Website, we will use Git’s name for these entities ‘Projects’ for the rest of this guide.
+Git is a way for a team to create written content, track any changes to that content, and seek approval for any changes to become the published version of that content on Live.
+Git can be used in many ways, our developers use it to write the code which makes FlowForge work but in this document we are focusing on the process to work with documents which are part of our Handbook or Website, we will use Git’s name for these entities ‘Projects’ for the rest of this guide.
 In this guide we will assume you will be using github.com to interact with Git.

+We have also included a Glossary at the end of this document which hopefully will give you a good start with common useful terminology.

-## How to edit a Project
+## How to make changes to the Live version of a Project

 ### Create a Branch

 The first step to editing content is to create a Branch of that content.
 A Branch is a complete copy of the Project.
-Creating a Branch allows you to edit the content without those edits being seen in the published copy of the Project.
+Creating a Branch allows you to edit the content without those edits changing the Live copy of the Project.

 Navigate to the Project within Github you want to work on, usually…